rorymckinley/are_we_there_yet/README.md

 AreWeThereYet does not produce any output to STDOUT during the spec run.
 Howeevr, it does provide some rudimentary reporting that can be run against the data in the selected database.

+V1.0 provides no backwards compatibility for data recorded by earlier versions.

 ## Usage

 ### Logging of spec execution time